 Why do high-achievers like Howard Hughes succumb to isolation and paranoia?
 Success hides a burden: mental health spares no one, yet stigma in mental health silences all.

 Stigma in mental health has long been a barrier to care, shrouding conditions in mystery, fear, and misunderstanding.
+Public stigma, which reflects broader public attitudes and prejudices toward mental illness, continues to shape how individuals and communities respond to mental health challenges.
 Films like The Cabinet of Dr. Caligari (1920) exemplified early 20th-century portrayals, where mental illness was depicted as a source of horror, violence, and moral decay, reflecting broader societal attitudes of isolation and stigma in mental health.
 Over the past century, however, society has undergone a profound transformation in how it perceives and addresses mental health.
+Changing attitudes have been influenced by public awareness and raising awareness campaigns, which use education, storytelling, and advocacy to challenge misconceptions and promote understanding.
 This shift—from viewing mental disorders as personal failings or supernatural afflictions to recognizing them as treatable conditions deserving of empathy—has been driven by scientific advancements, advocacy, and cultural changes.
 Yet, despite progress in reducing stigma in mental health, it persists in varied forms across cultures, regions, and demographics, highlighting the need for continued efforts.
+Stigma fosters social isolation and a cultural divide, making communities less supportive and empathetic.

 Understanding Stigma in Mental Health: Historical Evolution